-While every fee-earner has differing opinions about what is happening in the market (even more so in the broad tent of general practice firms) website data is also more objective than opinions and hence helpful in aligning stakeholders in firms.
-‘Trust me I’m your marketing manager’ is not always the most effective argument.
+Whilst each fee-earner has differing opinions about what is happening in the market (even more so in the broad tent of general practice firms) website data is more objective and hence helpful in aligning stakeholders in firms.
+‘Trust me I’m your marketing manager’ is not always the most effective argument either.

-You can even de-anonymise companies visiting your website so you can see named organisations looking at your individual fee earners, practice groups and publications.
+It’s even possible to generally de-anonymise companies visiting your website who you’ve had no contact with, and see named organisations looking at your individual fee earners, practice groups and publications.

-You can track each call or email to each individual fee earner and trace that back through your website, as well as differentiate each fee-earner’s appeal for existing prospects or clients versus new prospects.
-You can even identify the fee-earners that most need help or conversely who are good models for younger fee-earners.
+You can actually track each call or email to each individual fee earner and trace that back through your website, as well as differentiate each fee-earner’s appeal for existing prospects or clients versus new prospects.
+You can also identify fee-earners that most need help or conversely who are good models for younger fee-earners.

-Break down individual practice group interest by region or individual city; do the same for fee-earners or publications and view trends to understand growing and shrinking markets (manage better by measuring better).
+Break down client interest in individual practice groups by region or individual city; do the same for fee-earners or publications and view trends to understand growing and shrinking markets (‘manage better by measuring better’).

-Tools like Zoom, GoToMeeting and Microsoft Teams won’t go away and organisations will need to continue to compare the return on exhibitions, conferences and other business travel options versus digital activities.
+Tools like Zoom, GoToMeeting and Microsoft Teams aren’t going away and organisations will need to continue to compare the return on exhibitions, conferences and other business travel options versus digital activities.

 2. How are professional services firms broadly approaching website analytics?

-Even for those that are Undecided on the firm’s approach it’s worth noting that they are clearly interested enough to turn up to a seminar on Google Analytics.
+Even for those that are Undecided on the firm’s approach it’s worth noting that they are clearly interested enough to turn up to seminars on Google Analytics.

 3. What groups in professional services firms should directly use website analytics data?

-Logically, different groups in professional services firms bring varying insights to market data, and organisations benefit more from the data being shared rather than sitting in a silo.
+Logically, different groups in professional services firms bring varying insights to market data, and organisations benefit more from the data being shared versus sitting in a silo.

-However the answer to this poll question differs widely depending on what analytics examples you show poll respondents first.
+However the answer to this poll question about who in firms should have access differs widely depending on what analytics examples you show poll respondents first.

-For example if you show people an analytics example like the one below, a ‘data belch’ that is neither easy to understand, nor structured for professional services firms, most people see less utility in analytics for your average practice group head, authors or even your professional services firm’s marketing department.
+For example if you show people an analytics example like the one below, a ‘data belch’ that’s not easy to understand, nor structured for professional services firms, most people see less utility in analytics for your average practice group head, authors or even your professional services firm’s marketing department.